phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 Although we have yet to find nature's magic algorithm for protein folding, it is amazing how far protein structure prediction has improved over the years from the establishment of the Soviet research institution in the 1960s.
 The models we assessed here may not be 100% accurate, but they all do a good job on generating an approximate answer to the protein structure.
 As these algorithms continue to improve, the day when we solve the protein folding problem slowly approaches.

-This concludes the part one of this module on how scientists can analyze new proteins before their structures are experimentally determined.
-In part two of the module, we will explore the differences between SARS and-SARS CoV2 S protein by using the x-ray crystallography structures of the proteins that have been publshed on the PDB during the first wave of outbreak.
+This concludes the first part of this module on how scientists can analyze new proteins before their structures are experimentally determined.
+In part two of the module, we will explore the differences between SARS and-SARS CoV2 S protein by using the x-ray crystallography structures of the proteins that have been published on the PDB during the first wave of outbreak.
 With this comparison, our goal is to find molecular explanations of why SARS-CoV-2 is much more infectious.

 [Next lesson](multiseq){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

+## Extra

+* Badly need to mention the published version of the spike protein

 * Finally, the conclusion should say something about the huge benefits of this approach for proteins where we don't have funds for study and for giving a quick early answer.
 Point to part 2, which we continue next, and where we get into the comparisons of the two viruses.

+* Citizen science and the ability for a normal person to get connected to research, whether by signing up their own machine or running a web server on a published dataset.